clarity-h2020/docker-drupal/README.md

 ## Password for 'https://username@scm.atosresearch.eu':
 ```

-In general, Drupal Core and Modules with can be updated with help of [drush](https://www.drush.org/) and [composer](https://getcomposer.org/):
+In general, Drupal Core and Modules can be updated with help of [drush](https://www.drush.org/) and [composer](https://getcomposer.org/):

 ```sh
 composer update